eagle840/katacoda-labs/statefulsets/step2.md

-There are three main things to configure for a statefulSet, provision the PV's, Setup a headless service and setup a STS deployment
+There are three main things to configure for a statefulSet, provision the PV's, setup a headless service and setup a STS deployment

 # Setup the PV's